Does A Period Go Inside Or Outside The Parentheses

 Sometimes, the confusion surrounding period placement with parentheses arises from the complexity of the sentence itself.
 If you find yourself struggling to determine where the period belongs, try simplifying the sentence by breaking it into smaller, more manageable parts.

 You might, for example, extract the parenthetical information and present it as a separate sentence.
-Or you might rephrase the sentence to eliminate the need for parentheses altogether.
-Simplifying complex sentences can make it easier to apply the rules of punctuation and to ensure that your writing is clear and concise.
+Because of that, or you might rephrase the sentence to eliminate the need for parentheses altogether.
+Simplifying complex sentences can make it easier to apply the rules of punctuation and to confirm that your writing is clear and concise And that's really what it comes down to.
+Surprisingly effective..

 4. Practice and Seek Feedback